wpugph/Fast-Responsive-BootStrapFast-WP-Starter-theme/readme.txt

 = 1.0.3 - Oct 8 2017 =
 * Removed navigation.js and consolidated all js in themes.js file
 * Created a minified version of theme css & JS

+= 1.0.4 - Dec 30 2017 =
+* Improved the minification of styles and js
+* Added svg support for social media icons
+* Added gulp to the raw theme package

 == Copyright ==